joar7160-byte/threat-hunting-Import-Export-Compromise/README.md

 Answer: Support

 🚩 18.
-Malicious Script
-Identify the PowerShell script file used to automate the attack chain
+Malicious Script: Identify the PowerShell script file used to automate the attack chain

 ```kql
 DeviceProcessEvents